dormesica/fishman-web/README.md

 2. Be in-memory only (except provider cache, as for now) since cloud services charge $ for storage.
 3. Update web clients what's up with their request, so they can keep doing what they're already doing (basically,nothing).

-Works well with [fishup](https://github.com/moshekrup/fishup) an app that loads fishman-web downloaded files and uploads them to private npm registry with ease :)
+Works well with [fishup](https://github.com/moshekrup/fishup) an app that loads fishman-web downloaded files and uploads them to private npm registry with ease `:smile:`